zeyadsheriif/Phoneme-Recognition-using-CTC-LSTM-on-TIMIT/README.md

 1. Bashgit clone https://github.com/yourusername/timit-ctc-lstm.gitcd timit-ctc-lstm

-2.  **Run the Notebook:**Open Zeyad.ipynb in Jupyter Notebook, JupyterLab, or Google Colab.
+2.  **Run the Notebook:**Open CTC.ipynb in Jupyter Notebook, JupyterLab, or Google Colab.

 3.  **Training:**The notebook will automatically attempt to download the TIMIT dataset via the Kaggle API.
 It trains for **30 epochs** using the Adam optimizer (LR: 1e-3) with gradient clipping (max norm: 5.0) to stabilize CTC loss.